Agoric/documentation/main/ertp/api/brand.md

 Every amount created by AmountMath will have the same brand, but recipients cannot use the brand by itself to verify that a purported amount is authentic, since the brand can be reused by a misbehaving issuer.

 ## AllegedName
-Human-readable name of a kind of digital asset.
+Human-readable string name of a kind of digital asset.
 The alleged name should not be trusted as an accurate depiction, since it is provided by the maker of the issuer and could be deceptive.

-The AllegedName must be Comparable.
-(This IDL doesn't yet provide a way to specify subtype relationships for structs.)

 ## brand.isMyIssuer(issuer)
 - `issuer` `{Issuer}`